What Is an Anachronism?

 How Do You Identify Anachronism in Writing?

-It can be difficult to spot anachronisms in literature, especially when a writer from another era is writing historical fiction.
+It can be difficult to spot an anachronism in literature, especially when a writer from another era is writing historical fiction.
 While we know that it would be anachronistic to have Roman soldiers using machine guns, are we aware of the date in which gun powder was invented?
-Moreover, while unintentional anachronisms are are fun to spot, they don’t contribute much to the meaning of a literary work.
-Deliberate anachronisms are usually the province of science fiction or other fantasy genres.
+Moreover, while unintentional anachronisms are fun to spot, they don’t contribute much to the meaning of a literary work.
+Deliberate use of anachronism is usually the province of science fiction or other fantasy genres.